Incoming Student Frequently Asked Questions

 Remember that, as well as calling by phone, you can activate your Brown email and try to contact your roommate(s) that way.
 You can search for your roommate's Brown email address in the directory on the Brown Home Page.
 This is a good reason to activate your Brown account if you have not already done so - your roommate may be trying to email you, too.

-A. Your telephone number will be provided in the mailing with your room and roommate assignments.
+A. Your telephone number will be provided in the mailing with your room and roommates assignments.
 All student residence hall phone numbers follow the pattern of (401) 867-xxxx.
 The phone number is linked to the room, not to the person.

 A. Your mailing address will be your box number at Brown.
 All actively-enrolled undergraduate students, whether living on campus or off campus, are required to maintain a mailbox at the University mailroom in J. Walter Wilson.